Fall Sailing 2019 Sailing

 Description: This is our introductory sailing class geared towards first-time sailors and first-time program participants.
 Sailed in 8’ pram style dinghies, known as Optimist SailCubes, sailors gain hands on experience under the supervision of certified instructors.
 This class has a linear progression that teaches and builds on fundamental skills such as; rigging your boat, steering, body placement, sail trim, tacking/gybing, sail theory and much more!
 Sailors sail in pairs to gain confidence on the water.
 It is common for participants to repeat this class more than once.

-Prerequisites: Enrollment in the SBYSF Spring or Fall program in the Optimist Novice, Intermediate or Optimist Green Fleet Racing.
+Prerequisites: Previous enrollment in the SBYSF Spring, Fall, or Summer Program in the Optimist Intermediate or Optimist Green Fleet Racing.
 Alternatively, a strong command of the following skills; rigging/de-rigging one’s boat, sailing on all points of sail and confidence on the water.

 Description: Welcome the the world of youth sailboat racing!
 This exciting step is aimed to have sailors gain knowledge and skills necessary to start racing.
 Topics covered include; basic rules of racing, starting technique, race course familiarity, more advanced boat handling, introduction to boat speed and more.
 Sailors are encouraged to participate in local regattas such as the SBYC Goblin.